Mobile EEG

 What Is Mobile EEG

-Like Electroencephalography (EEG), mobile EEG is a methodology which records brain activity using small sensors applied to the scalp, which picks up the electrical potentials outputted by your brain.
+Like Electroencephalography (EEG), mobile EEG is a methodology which records brain activity using small sensors applied to the scalp, which pick up the electrical potentials produced by your brain.
 This allows researchers to measure the brain’s cognitive processes.

 EEG has a high temporal resolution (milliseconds), allowing researchers to identify in a millisecond time range the changes in the patterns of brain activity of individuals when they are exposed to different stimuli, such as advertisements, brands or products.
 When used alongside traditional market research techniques, It answers the “why” beyond the “what”, evaluating cognitive processes such as attention, concentrated thinking, match/mismatch of events and arousal.
 For example, examining the front asymmetry in an EEG output can measure emotional engagement in response to an advert.